Hold on to Every Thought

 Paul tells the church in Corinth to capture every thought and make it obedient to Jesus.
-Likewise, Proverbs advises us to guard our thoughts.
+Likewise, Proverbs advises us to guard our thoughts (Proverbs 4:23).
 (Some translations say to guard our hearts, putting a different twist on the same concept).

 Though I’m still working on it, my solution is to distract myself from wayward thoughts.
 When I remember to do this, they usually dissipate quickly.
 My distractions take two forms:

-Quote the Bible: The first verse that comes to mind is in James: “Resist the devil and he will flee from you.”
-This is good advice to follow, but when I cite it, I end up focusing on what I’m trying to escape; it doesn’t help me control my thoughts.
+The first verse that comes to mind is in James: “Resist the devil and he will flee from you” (James 4:7).
+This is good advice to follow, but when I cite it, I end up focusing on what I’m trying to escape.
+It doesn’t help me control my every thought.

-Instead, my go to verse is from Revelation: “Holy, holy, holy is the Lord God Almighty, who was, and is, and is to come.”
+Instead, my go to verse is from Revelation: “Holy, holy, holy is the Lord God Almighty, who was, and is, and is to come” (Revelation 4:8).
 This passage places my focus on God, praising him, worshiping him, and acknowledging his eternal existence.”
 The enemy doesn’t like that.

 Just as I have one predetermined verse, I have one predetermined person who I will automatically pray for when wrong thoughts beckon.
 This keeps me from wasting time, trying to determine who I should pray for and gets me to the praying part quickly.